DS-567/ISCAS-2025-Live-Demo-Smart-Watchdog-Mechanism-for-Real-time-Fault-Detection-in-RISC-V/RISC-V Code/README.md

 # RISC-V code

-C code running on Neorv32 for this live demonstration, along with the assembly file.
+C code that is complied and executed on Neorv32 for this live demonstration, along with the assembly file.